 years ago when we needed a repair on our Odyssey van.

-It set us back over $1,800 for a new sliding rear window on the truck and repairs
+It set us back a bunch for a new sliding rear window on the truck and repairs

 to the two posts on the cab.
 We didn't file claims (it was two incidents